 Internal triggers are the emotional and mental states that come from within.
 They are often uncomfortable feelings we’d rather not sit with, like stress after a demanding day at work, a wave of anxiety about an upcoming event, or a deep sense of loneliness or sadness.
 Emotional drinking is frequently a way to try and numb or escape these feelings.
 You might be dealing with a difficult life event, like a breakup or job loss, or simply the cumulative pressure of daily life.
 For some, this pattern can also be connected to underlying mental health conditions.
 The key is to build self-awareness around these internal states.
 Learning to practice mindful drinking can help you notice these feelings as they arise without immediately reaching for alcohol to manage them.

-External Triggers: Your Environment and Social Life
+External Triggers: How Your Environment Plays a Role

 External triggers are the cues in the world around you that signal it’s time to drink.
 Your social life and environment play a huge role here.
 This could be a specific person you always drink with, a happy hour with colleagues, or a family gathering where alcohol is always present.
 Social pressure, whether spoken or unspoken, is a powerful external trigger.
 Your environment also provides strong cues, like walking past a certain bar on your way home or seeing ads for alcohol.
 These situations can create a strong, almost automatic association with drinking.
 Identifying these external factors allows you to anticipate them and make a different choice, whether that’s suggesting a coffee shop instead of a bar or finding a new route home.